-What is a watershed?
-A watershed is a land area that drains to a common location such as a lake, another stream or river, an estuary, or the ocean.
-Watershed planning is a collaborative approach, with community involvement, that seeks to address a variety water resource concerns and opportunities.
+Watershed planning is a collaborative approach that addresses a variety of water resource concerns and opportunities.
 As part of the planning process, strategy recommendations are developed to help restore the beneficial uses of impaired waters or protect and maintain the quality of unimpaired or threatened waters.
-Since watershed planning creates a forum for community discussion and deliberations, other objectives are often pursued too.
-Thus, multi-objective plans acknowledge the value of water and other natural resources and with this perspective, seek to improve quality-of-life in the watershed for both current residents and future generations.
+Since watershed planning creates a forum for community discussion and deliberation, other objectives are often pursued as well.
+These multi-objective plans acknowledge the value of water and other natural resources and, with this perspective, seek to improve quality-of-life in the watershed for both current residents and future generations.

 A list of CMAP developed watershed plans include: